Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 The corresponding GNG $\cG^*$ is shown in Fig.\;\ref{fig:gradGraphEx}(d).
-We see that $\cG^*$ is a \textit{signed} graph with an interesting symmetric structure of positive / negative edges, all with magnitude $1.334$.
-Despite the presence of negative edges, $\cL = \G^{\top} \R^\top \bar{\L} \R \G$ is provably PSD and promotes planar signal reconstruction.
+We see that $\cG^*$ is a \textit{signed} graph with a symmetric structure of positive / negative edges, all with magnitude $1.334$.
+Despite the presence of negative edges, $\cL = \G^{\top} \R^\top \bar{\L} \R \G$ is PSD and provably promotes planar signal reconstruction\blue{---\ie, planar signals $\x$ are the $0$ frequencies of $\cL$ and compute to $\x^\top \cL \x = 0$}.
 We state the general statement formally below.